anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 ```

 Let’s break down the above code parameter by parameter.
 We take the sequential model object, then add a convolution layer by using the “Conv2D” function.
 The Conv2D function is taking 4 arguments:
-- the first is the number of filters i.e 32
+- the number of filters i.e 32
-- the second argument is the size of each filter i.e 3x3
+- the size of each filter i.e 3x3
-- the third is the activation function to be used i.e ‘relu’.
+- the activation function to be used i.e ‘relu’.
 ReLU (Rectified Linear Units) is an the activation layer that introduces nonlinearity to a system. ([Read more on ReLU](http://www.cs.toronto.edu/~fritz/absps/reluICML.pdf))

-- the fourth argument is the input shape.
+- the input shape.
 We only need to specify the input shape for the first layer.
 Since, we’re using the TensorFlow backend, we arrange the input shape with “channels last” data ordering.
-The height and width should also corresponds to the image size we set for the data generator earlier, which is (150, 150).
+The height and width should also corresponds to the image size we set for the data generator, which is (150, 150, 3).

-The output shape after the first convolutional layer will be (148, 148, 32). ***Think about why***
+The output shape after the first convolutional layer will be (148, 148, 32). *Think about why*

 Then we have a MaxPooling layer of size (2*2) to reduce the total number of nodes for the upcoming layers.
-When not specifies, the stride is set as the value of the MaxPooling layer size - 2.
-The output shape will be (74, 74, 32). ***Think about why***
+When not specified, the stride is set as the value of the MaxPooling layer size i.e 2.
+The output shape of this layer will be (74, 74, 32). *Think about why*

 Next, we add the second set of CONV -> RELU -> POOL layers